 Regardless of the amount of money you invest in an ergonomic chair if you don’t know how to adjust and use it for the benefit of your body then you could be doing more damage than good.

-With the right chair you can customize just about everything form the seat depth, armrest height, recline, lower back support and height to name a few.
+With the right office chair you can customize just about everything form the seat depth, armrest height, recline, lower back support and height to name a few.
 In the following post I’m going to delve into the ways one can adjust their chair and the most ergonomic options.

 A small disclaimer here – if you have thrown or misplaced your instruction manual, try to find the online version to familiarise yourself with the product.
 If not, try not to force anything listed below as you may break the chair!